florianboergel/florianboergel.github.io/_posts/2019-05-09-buergerschaft.md

 <img src="../images/Florian_Boergel.jpg" />

-Most of my friends and agreed with that feeling and we were hoping for change.
+Most of my friends and I agreed with that feeling and we were hoping for change.
 More and more we started complaining about everything that happened.
 On top of that in 2016 I moved to Rostock.
 Rostock is a great city, but totally different from my home town Münster.
 Sometimes I feel people don't know how great Rostock is and can be.
 A city with the sea nearby.

 Therefore, I decided to help to change that and joined the political party 'Die Grünen'.
 Working with 'Die Grünen' have been really great.
 I learned a lot about the city and met awesome people.
 While I am at the very last spot during this election, I really enjoyed supporting our campaign.
 Hanging Posters, joining public discussion, handing over flowers in the city and forcing my colleagues to vote for me ;-)